Austen-Dennis/Final-AustenL-DennisB/README.md

 # Get Together
 A social messaging app designed for easy and streamlined communication through several forms of media.
 Get together and stay together through an in-app messaging system and image posts!
+This app was created using Firebase as our back end, we have basic security rules in place that only allow authorized users to access our read and write permissions.

 # Authors
 Austen Lowder\